theelims/ESP32-sveltekit/docs/stores.md

 | `$analytics.fs_total`       | `Number` | Total bytes of the file system                 |
 | `$analytics.core_temp`      | `Number` | Core temperature (on some chips)               |

 By default there is one data point every 2 seconds.
+It holds 1000 data points worth roughly 33 Minutes of data.